opendatasoft/codelibrary/content/widget-tricks/filter-as-list/1/index.md

 ---
-title: "1 - Simple case"
+title: "Filters as an HTML Select - 1"
 height: 500
 ---